 That means you should:

 Apply for an ‘attestazione di soggiorno permanente per cittadini europei (‘permanent residence’) under existing EU provisions if you have been legally resident for at least 5 years.
 It is the best evidence that most of us can have of our long standing residence in Italy.
 This is not the same as a Permesso di soggiorno which is only available to third country nationals – which British citizens are not at the time of writing (November 2018).

 Make sure that you’ve submitted tax returns in Italy.
 As a resident, (whether in the first 5 years or afterwards with soggiorno permanente, you are required to submit tax returns and pay tax in Italy even if all your income comes from the UK and/or all your assets are situated in the UK).

-Make sure that you either have private health insurance (obligatory for the first 5 years of residence unless you have an S1 from the UK or are working ), or that you’re registered in the Italian health system (eg. you already have a soggiorno permanente under existing EU provisions).
+Make sure that you either have private health insurance (obligatory for the first 5 years of residence unless you have an S1 from the UK or are working), or that you are registered in the Italian health system (eg. you already have a soggiorno permanente under existing EU provisions).